boreal-ground/many-roads/README.md

 ## Restart

 Do a triple click of the top left key to restart the device and return to many roads.
-This is done by forcing a OOM error
+This is done by forcing a OOM error.

+## Version history
+- **v1.2**: Memory optimisations and Restart feature by [Quixotic7](https://github.com/Quixotic7).
+- **v1.1**: Added support for more than 16 scripts.
+- **v1.0**: Initial release.

 ## Acknowledgements